zack-bitcoin/amoveo/docs/white_paper.md

 ## Blockchain Consensus Protocol
 Amoveo uses Nakamoto consensus, just like Bitcoin.
 In this system, some people act as miners.
 They receive a reward for producing blocks.
 Producing a block involves doing an expensive calculation called proof-of-work.
-The difficulty of this proof-of-work resets every 2000 blocks so that the rate of block production stays about 10 minutes per block.
+The difficulty of this proof-of-work changes so that the rate of block production stays about 10 minutes.

 ## Accounts